Our mission

 Programs & Services

-Targeting diabetes, hypertension, kidney disease, and obesity.
+Targeting diabetes, hypertension, and kidney disease.

 Blood Pressure Screening